 The Chicago mayor who brought the city its first official flag and championed the foundational infrastructure for a modern metropolis.

-Fred A. Busse's single term as mayor of Chicago from 1907 to 1911 was a period of tangible, brick-and-mortar progress for a city straining under rapid growth.
-A former state senator and city clerk, Busse, a Republican in a Democratic town, was a practical administrator rather than a flamboyant personality.
-His tenure focused on modernizing the city's sinews.
-He aggressively expanded the freight tunnel system under downtown, a critical but unseen piece of infrastructure.
-He pushed for the construction of the Municipal Pier, later known as Navy Pier, envisioning it as a public recreation and commercial hub.
-Perhaps his most lasting symbolic act was appointing the committee that designed Chicago's iconic municipal flag.
-While he clashed with the city council and chose not to seek re-election, his administration laid physical groundwork that helped Chicago function as the industrial powerhouse it was becoming.
+Fred A. Busse appointed the committee that designed Chicago's municipal flag during his single term as mayor from 1907 to 1911.
+A Republican in a Democratic town, he was a practical administrator.
+He aggressively expanded the freight tunnel system under downtown and pushed for construction of the Municipal Pier, later known as Navy Pier, envisioning it as a public recreation and commercial hub.
+A former state senator and city clerk, Busse focused on modernizing the city's infrastructure.
+He clashed with the city council and chose not to seek re-election.
+His administration laid physical groundwork that helped Chicago function as an industrial powerhouse.

 1860–1882